Cambridge Area Bus Users

 Please click through to our discussions, posts and comments pages:

 - Bus Franchising, Quality Partnerships, and other ways of improving bus services

 - Posts & updates

 - Bus users’ Comments, Compliments, Complaints and Opinions, where you can make a comment, and/or add a link to any website, article, or blog you think would be of interest to local bus users.

 If you don’t have your own blog but would like to submit a longer opinion-piece, you’re welcome to contact us to do so.
 Cambridge Area Bus Users reserve the right to edit, but will attribute it to you, unless you would like to remain anonymous.

-Your suggestions for new web-pages and blog-posts from us are welcome.
+We welcome your suggestions for new web-pages and blog-posts.

-The minutes of the Cambridge Area Bus User Inaugural General Meeting can be downloaded here.
-(PDF 1.3 mb)
+Minutes of Cambridge Area Bus Users Inaugural General Meeting can be downloaded here.
+(PDF 1.3 MB)

 Members, supporters and adherents of Cambridge Area Bus Users who are on our mailing list, are entitled to view the Executive Committee Minutes & Reports webpage and download our minutes and reports, This page is for members, supporters and adherents of Cambridge Area Bus Users to view (and comment upon, if you wish).
 It is not for general viewing, so has been password protected.
 Everyone on the mailing list has been, or will be, notified of the password.